Positive Psychology Foundations: 25 January 2022 – 15 March 2022

 “I would recommend the Positive Psychology Foundations course to anyone who wants to take responsibility for their own happiness.
 The course encourages action as well as contemplation… if you follow the very simple practical tools that are recommended on the course you can’t fail to improve your own wellbeing and hopefully the wellbeing of those around you too.”
 Laura Knightly Brown

-The course involves a weekly webinar plus access to online resources, including summary tutorials, audio, video and a group discussion forum.
-Each session is 75 minutes long and includes a mix of content, discussion, experiential practice and group coaching.
-You can join us from the comfort of your sofa or your office wherever you are in the world!
+The course has a weekly 90-minute webinar, which focuses on each of the elements in the PERMA+ model of wellbeing, with a mix of content, discussion, experiential practice and group coaching.
+There’s also access to a supporting online resource, where community life continues outside of the sessions, which includes summary tutorials, audio, video and a group discussion forum.
+So you can join us live from the comfort of your sofa or office wherever you are in the world!
 Or replay the webinar at a time to suit you.
 The course is accredited for CPD by the Association for Coaching.

 To book your place.
-The early bird standard rate is £245.
-Please use the PayPal button below.
+Please use the PayPal button below to book your place on the 2022 course and to access the recorded package of the 2022 course.
 PayPal accepts debit/credit cards and converts currencies if needed.
 We can also accept payment via bank transfer.
 Once your payment has arrived you will be sent a confirmation of your place via email.

-If you are on a low income or are a full-time student and would have difficulty affording the full rate, you may qualify for one of the limited number of places at the concessionary rate of £195 standard/£170 early bird available until January 20.
+If you are on a low income or are a full-time student and would have difficulty affording the full rate, you may qualify for one of the limited number of places at the concessionary rate of £195 standard/£170 early bird available.
 Please email Miriam with details of your circumstances and we will send you the information for payment.
 You can then use the concessions page.

-The 2021 course runs from January 27 – March 17 with a free taster course and webinar on Positive Psychology in a Time of Pandemic where you can meet the trainers.
-Before then you can replay previous webinars we’ve hosted on Positive Psychology for You, Me and Us, How to be a Positive Psychology Practitioner, What is Positive Psychology and The Natural Anti-Depressant.
+You can also access some of our previous webinars introducing the course.
+Choose from Positive Psychology in a Time of Pandemic , Positive Psychology for You, Me and Us, How to be a Positive Psychology Practitioner, What is Positive Psychology and The Natural Anti-Depressant.

 The course was originally based on the Happiness Training Plan, the audio programme that Miriam & Chris produced in 2008.
 The course, just like the audiobook, is designed to have an anti-depressant effect, to help raise AND recover wellbeing.
 Our first group in 2014 spanned the globe from west coast Canada to east coast Australia.
 Our 2nd group stretched from the American Mid-West to India & Singapore.
 Our 3rd group in 2015 went from Iceland in the north to Argentina in the south.
 The 4th and 5th cohorts in 2016 and 2017 spanned the globe again.
 Previous participants have described the course as “life-changing” and a “transformative” experience.
 Read the feedback from the Class of 2017 , Class of 2018, Class of 2019 and Class of 2020.